Thomas J Allen - Butterfly and Wildlife Expert

 Home

-Tri-color heronA nationally recognized wildlife artist, Tom has produced paintings for many organizations, including the Rainforest Alliance, Ducks Unlimited, WV Raptor Rehabilitation Center, and Rotary International.
-Two of his painting designs are used as license plates for West Virginia motor vehicles, raising funds for West Virginia's Wildlife Diversity Program, and he has just completed a third painting depicting a brook trout.
-Tom has also begun to paint the wildlife of southwest Florida and has had paintings in the 2005, 2006, 2007 and 2008 Charlotte Harbor NEP calendars.
+Tri-color heronA nationally recognized wildlife artist, Tom produced paintings for many organizations, including the Rainforest Alliance, Ducks Unlimited, WV Raptor Rehabilitation Center, and Rotary International.
+Two of his painting designs are used as license plates for West Virginia motor vehicles, raising funds for West Virginia's Wildlife Diversity Program.
+After relocating to southwest Florida, Tom began to paint the wildlife of the region, and his paintings appeared in the 2005, 2006, 2007, and 2008 Charlotte Harbor NEP calendars.

-Many of Tom's early paintings were produced in watercolor medium.
-Since the late 1970s, he has used primarily acrylics and prefers to paint on treated masonite or canvas.
-From 1974 until 1990, he printed many of his paintings and sold them to frame shops as well as in his own retail companies under the names "Nature's World in Print" and "Wilderness Prints, Inc." Tom also enjoys carving in both wood and stone.
+Many of Tom’s early paintings were produced in watercolor medium.
+Beginning in the late 1970s, he turned to acrylics and began painting on treated masonite or canvas.
+From 1974 until 1990, he printed many of his paintings and sold them to frame shops as well as in his own retail companies under the names “Nature’s World in Print” and “Wilderness Prints, Inc.” Tom was also a gifted woodcarver and award-winning soapstone sculptor.

-Cape Coral burrowing owlsAfter moving to Cape Coral, Tom spent much of his time conducting telemetry research on burrowing owls in the area for the Florida Fish and Wildlife Conservation Commission.
+Cape Coral burrowing owlsAfter moving to Cape Coral, Tom began spending much of his time conducting telemetry research on burrowing owls in the area for the Florida Fish and Wildlife Conservation Commission.
 During the first 3 years, he monitored 114 owls to determine their survival rates, their dispersal parameters, and their ability to cope with the ever-increasing development of the area.
-Tom serves on the board of Cape Coral Friends of Wildlife, and volunteers for CROW (Clinic for the Rehabilitation of Wildlife), handling and transporting injured wildlife.
-He is also an adjunct professor at Edison College in Fort Myers.
+Tom was a member of Cape Coral Friends of Wildlife, and volunteered for CROW (Clinic for the Rehabilitation of Wildlife), handling and transporting injured wildlife.
+For several years, he was also an adjunct professor of environmental science at Edison College in Fort Myers.